CKC-Technologies/tunl-embedded-payment-form/README.md

 ```

-The above will look familiar as it is basically a copy and paste of "All available options".
+The above will look familiar as it is basically a copy and paste of "All Available Options".
 The changes that have been made are to be able to receive input via a JSON POST request that takes in the parameters from our HTML form above.

 Notice that we are doing a lookup in our own database to set the `amount` field.
 This is important to make sure the amount cannot be tampered with by the client performing the request.
-The specific implementation here will heavily depened on your own code structure, database, framework, etc.  But the stub function in [`src/client-side-example.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/client-side-example.php) looks like this:
+The specific implementation here will heavily depend on your own code structure, database, framework, etc; but, the stub function in [`src/client-side-example.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/client-side-example.php) looks like this:

 ```php
 function get_amount_from_order($ordernum){